 We are situated in a community called Fairview which is one of the most ethnically diverse communities east of Montreal.
 That diversity is reflected in our congregation with the different cultures and people coming together to create a wonderful Mosaic.

 Keith came to his faith in 1979 at a Billy Graham event held in Halifax while he was in Radio Broadcasting School.
 He spent the following 29 years working in private radio in Halifax while attending New Life Christian Church, where he was lay pastor for 18 years.
-In 2009 Keith left radio and worked to amalgamated New Life Christian Church with another church to form Mosaic Church where he is in full time ministry.
+In 2009 Keith left broadcasting and worked to amalgamated New Life Christian Church with another local church to form Mosaic Church where he is in full time ministry.

 It is said that Faith comes by hearing .
 These talks attempt to show the mysterious way the ancient Hebrew and Christian writings are relevant today, showing us how to have a relationship with God and healthy relationships with each other.

 These writings are called the Bible, the most revolutionary combination of books and letters ever to be written.

 Mosaic Church supports various humanitarian efforts in Cuba.
 Each year we visit Holguin to distribute financial support for pastors and their churches and humanitarian support for individuals including supplies for an orphanage.
 We also have established something called Casa Donna.